jdrivas/mcawslib/README.md

-# mclib
+# mcawslib
-Go library for managing minecraft servers.
+Go library for managing minecraft servers on AWS.